n9vo/Survey-Engineer/README.md

 - **Web Interface**: User-friendly web interface built with Flask to create and manage surveys.

 ## Requirements
-- **Python**: All you need is an up-to-date installation of python on your machine.
+- **Python**: All you need is an up-to-date installation of python on your machine, which you can install [here](https://www.python.org/downloads/)

 ## Installation